 e-Learning – a growing trend in distance education

-In a previous “Matter of the Principal” I discussed the fact that international research confirms that more and more students are moving towards distance education.
+In a previous article, I discussed the fact that international research confirms that more and more students are moving towards distance education.
 I listed three main reasons, namely that they do not want to leave their place of employment, they do not want to leave their family and they do not want to pay the higher prices of residential programmes.
 But what kind of distance education are they choosing?
 A growing trend is e-learning, and to evaluate our own e-learning methodologies, the South African Theological Seminary has been conducting (and continues to conduct) extensive research, some of the early results of which I will highlight here.

 e-Learning is growing rapidly worldwide, is popular among all age categories and among both men and women.
 Academic journals have been launched which focus on e-learning, including the free Journal of Online Learning and Teaching (JOLT).
 In 2009, 44 per cent of post-secondary students in the USA were taking some or all of their courses online, and the projections are that this figure will rise to 81% by 2014.
 Among college students, 4.6 million are taking at least one class online.
 By 2014 that will increase to 18.65 million.
 Half the physical colleges in the US offer their degree programmes online.
 Of traditional universities 96% offer at least one class in an online-only format.